 2017 has been a hot year for hackers and the trend shows no sign of stopping.
-Major hacks, data breaches, vulnerability exploitation have led to millions in losses for the organizations who failed in establishing proper web application security.
-The instances of cybercrime are increasing every year, also the cost associated with the attacks are increasing.
+Major hacks, data breaches, vulnerability exploitation have led to millions in losses for the organizations that failed in establishing proper web application security.
+The instances of cybercrime are increasing every year, also the cost associated with the attacks is increasing.
 In a recent survey by ZDNet, 53% of decision-makers said that they will prioritize cybersecurity in their 2018-19 budget.
-According to WhiteHat Security report, out of total breaches reported in 2017, 30% featured involved attacks on web applications and 62% featured hacking to exploit vulnerabilities.
+According to the WhiteHat Security report, out of total breaches reported in 2017, 30% featured involved attacks on web applications and 62% featured hacking to exploit vulnerabilities.
 It was also concluded that despite growing security awareness, applications continue to remain vulnerable across all industries.

 As a pilot, our in-house security experts conducted a security scan of America’s biggest online marketplace website.
-And we realized that website had many critical vulnerabilities which could be weaponized to deliver malicious content or files to users, display and alter user content allowing a wide range of attacks that could be even more dangerous.
+And we realized that website had many critical vulnerabilities that could be weaponized to deliver malicious content or files to users, display and alter user content allowing a wide range of attacks that could be even more dangerous.

 Issue: Privilege Escalation- CSRF

 As illustrated in the above video, an attacker can register and make a profile on the website.
 Then they have the access to upload, edit and delete documents/images on their profile.
 An attacker can click on delete to delete their own document and intercept this delete request using a tool called Burp.
 The attacker can then change the assignment_id and asset_id in the POST request to delete some other user’s assignment details.

 Issue: Privilege Escalation- Horizontal

 An attacker can navigate to the assignment section in their profile, replace their user id with another user ID in the URL and then append a description into the URL.
 The description of that other user is visible to the attacker.